tofik-007/Birthday-Wishes-prototype/README.md

-# Taufik's Dua - 21st Birthday Love Page 🎉💙
+ Birthday Page 🎉💙

-A romantic, fully animated birthday webpage for Dua's 21st birthday with floating hearts, confetti explosions, love languages in 13 languages, and romantic piano sounds.
+A romantic, fully animated birthday webpage for birthday with floating hearts, confetti explosions, love languages in 13 languages, and romantic piano sounds.

 ## ✨ Features
 - 🎊 **Confetti explosion** on page load